nginxinc/nginx-amplify-doc/content/known-issues.md

 {{</bootstrap-table>}}

 #### Description
-When using the nginx-agent, host connectivity alerts may reference the incorrect server.
+Host connectivity alerts may reference the incorrect server when using the NGINX Agent.

 #### Workaround
-The correct server to check connectivity is receiver-grpc.amplify.nginx.com.
+The correct server to check connectivity is `receiver-grpc.amplify.nginx.com`.

 ### {{% icon-bug %}} NGINX Plus zone metrics not supported {#665}